Skip to main content

 filter MATCHED

-Now we can view the correlation we are after in the "Outcome" view.
-We need to select outcome to be the presence of the watch_start tag and condition to be search_results dimension on the tagged search_results_page event using the "Tag Map" above the plots:
+Now we can view the correlation in the "Outcome" view.
+Navigate to the Outcome tab, and use the View options in the right panel to group by the search_results dimension on the tagged search_results_page event and select the outcome to be the watch_start tag:

 tag map